mortolian/mortolian/README.md

 - The RSYNC automation project `python-rsync-backup` is now available in version 2.
 Vesion 1 is still available but considered EOL.

-- I am starting a new MVP project called [Shortento.com](https://shortento.com).
+- [Shortento.com](https://shortento.com) is a new MVP project I am starting with.
 The site is a service that will allow you to create permanent links to digital resources.
 The concept is very simple and I hope to differentiate it well and build something that everyone will understand the value of.
 I am not sure that this is the best name for the service, but hopefully some feedback will help me with something better.

 - [Test53.com](https://test53.com) - I am redeveloping Test53 at the moment.
 This is a passion project and gives me a platform to try and learn new things.
 There are many great sites like this out there, but I have many ideas which I would like to try out.
 Because it is not aimed at becoming an income generating site I don't spend as much time on it as I would like to and when it is a bit more mature I hope to attract some code contributers.